peterqliu/threebox/README.md

 ### Compatibility/Dependencies

-- Mapbox v.0.50.0 and later (for custom layer support), barring breaking changes later
+- Mapbox v.0.50.0 and later (for custom layer support)
-- Three.r94 (already bundled into the Threebox build)
+- Three.r94 (already bundled into the Threebox build).
+If desired, other versions can be swapped in and rebuilt [here](https://github.com/peterqliu/threebox/blob/master/src/three.js), though compatibility is not guaranteed.

 ### Installation

 Download the bundle from [`dist/threebox.js`](dist/threebox.js) and add include it in a `<script>` tag on your page.
-Note that the npm package is from an old version, and will not work (update in progress).

 ### Documentation